 What Is Working

-Targeted screening programs in Black communities prove a simple point: bring the test to where the men are, and the men will come.
+Targeted screening programs in Black communities prove a simple point.
+Bring the test to where the men are, and the men will come.

-The evidence from community-based programs:
+The evidence from community-based programs is clear.

 - Barbershop programs in Baltimore, Philadelphia, and Detroit have partnered with barbers as health ambassadors, producing screening rates far above population averages (Luque et al., American Journal of Men’s Health, 2014)